Vinaypnaidu/YetAnotherHadoop/README.md

 3. [K S Abhisheka ](https://github.com/Abhi-k-s)

-### Creating the HDFS
+### Creating the DFS
 This process initialises the distributed file system.
 Datanode folders, datanode code files, namenode and secondary namenode files, metadata files get created.
+It takes the config_sample.json file as the configuration file.
+If the file is not provided, a default configuration will be loaded.

 `python3 createhdfs.py`

+### Starting the Command Line Interface (CLI)
+This script starts the CLI.
+Commands such as put, cat, ls, rm can be executed and map reduce jobs can be executed.

+`python3 cli.py`

+### Surface Level Implementation
+The Heartbeat functionality is implemented using UDP client-server model.
+After every `sync_period` seconds, the datanodes send a message to the primary namenode.
+The primary namenode also sends the heartbeat to secondary namenode every `sync_period` seconds.
+The secondary namenode periodically performs backup of the primary namenode metadata files every `sync_period` seconds.
+Data will be persistent.